BohdanBezushka/TradingTrackRecord/README.md

 After the description, the worksheet is updated and returns to the menu automatically.
 ![image20](https://user-images.githubusercontent.com/94321555/209342273-040e6290-8f70-4143-a740-714c8cb352ce.png)

+### Option 2
-If the user enters option 2, a complete record of all trades is displayed.
+A complete record of all trades is displayed.
 It also gives the option to return to the menu when the user types YES.
 ![image7](https://user-images.githubusercontent.com/94321555/209342354-18dc04e4-164c-4b12-921b-98f288e23a28.png)

 ### Features Left to Implement